Polymer/old-docs-site/app/2.0/docs/devguide/properties.md

 ## Configuring default property values {#configure-values}

-Default values for properties may be specified in the `properties` object using the `value` field.
-The value may either be a primitive value, or a function that returns a value.
+Default values for properties may be specified in the `properties` object using the `value` field, **or** set imperatively in the element's `constructor`.

+The value in the `properties` object may either be a primitive value, or a function that returns a value.

 If you provide a function, Polymer calls the function once _per element instance_.

-When initializing a property to an object or array value, use a function to ensure that each element gets its own copy of the value, rather than having an object or array shared across all instances of the element.
+When initializing a property to an object or array value, either initialize the property in the constructor, or use a function to ensure that each element gets its own copy of the value, rather than having an object or array shared across all instances of the element.

-Example: { .caption }
+Default in properties object { .caption }

 ```js
 class XCustom extends Polymer.Element {